-(1 s.h.)
 Prerequisite: Audition or recommendation of Vocal Director.
 Continued performance in the North Iowa Choral Society, sponsored by North Iowa Area Community College, with rehearsals one night each week in preparation for concerts and programs.
 Open to all interested NIACC students and adults in the North Iowa area.
 This course is repeatable one time.
-This course has been desig-
+This course has been designated as a pass/no pass course.
+(20-0-0-0)

-MUS-279 Jazz Band II
+MUS-279 Jazz Band II (1 s.h.)

-Prerequisite: Must have completed 2 semesters of MUS-179, Jazz Band, with a final grade of C or higher.
+Prerequisite: Must have completed 2 semesters of MUS-179 Jazz Band, with a final grade of C or higher.
 Continued performance in the NIACC Jazz Band, with rehearsals twice each week in preparation for concerts on campus, for area high school assemblies, festivals, and community events.
 Concentration on jazz repertoire from 1930 to the present.
 Open to all interested NIACC students by audition.
 This course is repeatable one time.
 (45-0-0-0)

-MUS-344 Orchestra III
+MUS-344 Orchestra III (1 s.h.)

-Prerequisite: Must have completed 2 semesters of MUS-244, Orchestra II, with a final grade of C or higher.
+Prerequisite: Must have completed 2 semesters of MUS-244 Orchestra II with a final grade of C or higher.
 Continued performance in the North Iowa Symphony Orchestra, sponsored by North Iowa Area Community College, with rehearsals one night each week in preparation for concerts and programs.
 Open to all interested NIACC students and adults in the North Iowa area.
 This course is repeatable one time.
 (35-0-0-0)